KlausMau/symODE/README.md

     - as default: if no specifications are given, impose mean field coupling in first variable with coupling parameter "epsilon"

 - compute Jacobian, Hessian and compiler only when needed

+- make possible to give functions in dynamical equations definition, e.g. mean field in Kuramoto model (more efficient computation; also visually present in equations)

+- add links to systems in catalogues

 ### Deployment